-To adjust the side bolster support, if equipped:
+To adjust the seat cushion and seatback bolster support, if equipped:

-Press the top or bottom of the control (A) to increase or decrease support in the seat cushion bolsters.
-Press the top or bottom of the control (C) to increase or decrease support in the seatback bolsters.
+- Press the top or bottom of the control (1) to increase or decrease support in the seat cushion bolsters. - Press the top or bottom of the control (3) to increase or decrease support in the seatback bolsters.

-See Lumbar Adjustment on page 3-5 for more information.
+See Lumbar Adjustment on page 3-5.